India News | 10 Kg Ganja Recovered from ‘strong-smelling' Parcel at Nagpur Airport | LatestLY

 Nagpur, May 4 (PTI) A parcel containing over 10 kg of ganja was seized from the cargo section of Dr Babasaheb Ambedkar International Airport in Nagpur, an official said on Sunday.

-According to the official from the Sonegaon police station, during a routine scan, the airport security staff came across a packet emitting a strong smell.
+According to the official from the Sonegaon police station, during a routine scan, the airport security staff came across a packet emitting a strong smell late on Saturday night.

 Also Read | Famous Birthdays on May 4: Audrey Hepburn, Trisha Krishnan, Cesc Fabregas and Sam Pitroda - Know About Celebrities and Influential Figures Born on May 4.